 - Managing change in your organization to address the risk

 Who this is for: Anyone who needs to complete a Dust Hazard Analysis (DHA) or are considering having someone complete a DHA for your organization

 Prerequisites: This course requires an understanding of the fundamentals of combustible dust.
-If you would like to improve your knowledge prior to the course, we recommend this free online course for owners and managers.
+If you would like to improve your knowledge prior to the course, we recommend this online course for owners and managers.